juanfran/posts/js/ts-refactor/ts-refactor-en.md

 }
 ```

-Before starting it's recommended to us [ts-ast-viewer](https://ts-ast-viewer.com/) that shows us the code AST that could help much when using `ts-morph` to understand the structure of the code to refactor.
+Before starting it's recommended to us [ts-ast-viewer](https://ts-ast-viewer.com/) which shows us the code AST that may help when we're using `ts-morph` to understand the structure of the code we're refactoring.

 This is the AST code from the previous interface:

 ![build](https://raw.githubusercontent.com/juanfran/posts/master/js/ts-refactor/assets/ts-ast-viewer.jpg)

-We're going to start with the code that will refactor `Test1` interface.
+We're going to start with the code that will refactor the `Test1` interface.

 We create the file `example1.ts`.
-Next we configure the project as we have seen and with `getSourceFiles` we go through all the files.
+Next, we configure the project as we have seen and with `getSourceFiles` we go through every file.

 ```ts
 import { Project } from 'ts-morph';